pussinboots/vagrant-git/README.md

 * link the fetched github project to the vagrant box by perform git clone in the vagrant project folder that is automaticly shared by vagrant (done)
 * the project could specify more than one vagrant repo so that the user can decide which one he wants two scenarios
     * complete vm image so no provisioner to run.
 Pros: faster to start Cons: bigger vm image to download
     * small vm image all dependencies or most are installed with a provisioner Pros: slower to start Cons: smaller vm image to download
+  (done)

 ##Install